Convex-Dev/payment-pointers/README.md

 Two scenarios are modeled, mimicking common networks as of today (2021/09/20).

-Scenario 1 mimicks the Polkadot network under moderate congestion:
+Scenario 1 mimics the Polkadot network under moderate congestion:

 ```
 Shares creation = 156,020 * 24.78 / 1e9 * 4 ~= 0.015  USD
 Shares transfer =   3,195 * 24.78 / 1e9 * 4 ~= 0.0003 USD
 ```

-Scenario 2 mimicks the Ethereum network under particularly high congestion:
+Scenario 2 mimics the Ethereum network under particularly high congestion:

 ```
 Shares creation = 156,020 * 3,096.26 / 1e9 * 50 ~= 9.66 USD
 Shares transfer =   3.195 * 3.096.26 / 1e9 * 50 ~= 0.2  USD
 ```

-Under foreseen projections, sporadic transaction costs incurred on payment receivers when setting up and managing revenue sharing are negligeable.
+Under foreseen projections, sporadic transaction costs incurred on payment receivers when setting up and managing revenue sharing are negligible.
 As a matter of fact, sharing can be highly granular.
-For instance, creating a dedicated revenue sharing stream even for a single news article becomes interesting unless the consumer base is exceptionnally small.
+For instance, creating a dedicated revenue sharing stream even for a single news article becomes interesting unless the consumer base is exceptionally small.
 As a comparison, [Coil](https://coil.com) currently streams payments at a rate of 0.36 USD per hour.

 Even when projecting the absolute worst case scenario, which in reality has no legitimate basis to be predicted, transaction fees remain acceptable.
-For instance, setting up a revenue stream for each content creator on a news platform would incur one time fees of approximately 10 USD each time, which is quickly recovered given uses the indirect payment pointer on all published articles.
+For instance, setting up a revenue stream for each content creator on a news platform would incur one time fees of approximately 10 USD each time, which is quickly recovered given usage of the indirect payment pointer on all published articles.

 ### Self-sustaining ecosystem

-Up to this point, careful analysis was applied to study if the insights exposed in this document where financially beneficial to users, promoted fair economic relationships, and offered new ventures.
-Previous section about cost analysis demonstrated that cost was on average negligeable for payments receivers and hinted at the idea that payment senders could benefit from this system free of charge.
-This is because peer operators have the straightforward ability to collect tiny fees via Web Monetization itself, capturing a negligeable percentage of payments streams that, given an economy of scale,  would provide continuous revenue for operators.
+Up to this point, careful analysis was applied to study whether the insights exposed in this document were (1) financially beneficial to users, (2) promoted fair economic relationships, and (3) offered new ventures.
+The previous section about cost analysis demonstrated that cost was on average negligeable for payments receivers and hinted at the idea that payment senders could benefit from this system free of charge.
+This is because peer operators have the straightforward ability to collect tiny fees via Web Monetization itself, capturing a negligible percentage of payments streams that, given an economy of scale, would provide continuous revenue for operators.

 This is fair and sensible.
 Indeed, a payment receiver monetizes content via an indirect payment pointer that leads to the well-described probabilistic selection process.
 From the point of view of a peer, it is the payment sender who triggers the selection process when accessing monetized content, and this incurs on the peer the tangible
 *"off-chain"* cost of running the query that performs the selection.
-In order to cover expenses and possibly generate additional revenue for the added value it provides, the peer needs to displace the financial burden received by the sender onto the receiver that benefit from it.
+In order to cover expenses and possibly generate additional revenue for the added value it provides, the peer needs to displace the financial burden received by the sender onto the receiver that benefitted from it.
 In other words, payment receivers must agree that a tiny but sufficient percentage of their revenue is redirected towards the payment pointer of the peer operator they rely one.
-This effectively closes the loop as every party involved make use of Web Monetization in a self-sustaining cycle.
+This effectively closes the loop as every party involved makes use of Web Monetization in a self-sustaining cycle.
 Alternatively, although it would be suitable only for larger organizations, a conglomerate of payment receivers could run its own peer.

 How those off-chain fees should be governed remains to be prototyped in a second stage within this grant.
 Most likely, fees will take into account the computational cost of the selection process.
-Given that payment receivers control which peer will handle the selection process, it is likely that peers will compete in terms of quality of service and price just like connnector nodes from the Interledger network do.
+Given that payment receivers control which peer will handle the selection process, it is likely that peers will compete in terms of quality of service and price just like connector nodes from the Interledger network do.

 ## Technical stack and deliverables